XenitAB/xenitab.github.io/docs/xks/developer-guide/security.md

     emptyDir: {}
 ```

-If you configure `emptyDir.medium` to `Memory`, Kubernetes will instead mount a RAM-backed tmpfs instead, which is faster, but will clear on node-reboot and consumption will count towards your resource limits.
+If you configure `emptyDir.medium` to `Memory`, Kubernetes will instead mount a RAM-backed tmpfs, which is faster, but will clear on node-reboot and consumption will count towards your resource limits.
 For example:

 ```yaml
   volumes: